KeyinLearningLabs/keyin-skills-assessment/README.md

 ### Backend
 The following technologies are highly recommended:
 - Node.js 18+
-- express.js or fastify
+- express.js
 - ES Modules or TypeScript
-- postgres and Drizzle ORM
+- postgres and Prisma ORM or knex.js
-- jest or vitest
+- jest or node:test
 - dotenv
 - eslint